Intracranial pressure: Increased ICP

 One of the most damaging aspects of brain trauma and other conditions, directly correlated with poor outcome, is an elevated intracranial pressure.
 ICP is very likely to cause severe harm if it rises too high.
 Very high intracranial pressures are usually fatal if prolonged, but children can tolerate higher pressures for longer periods.
 An increase in pressure, most commonly due to head injury leading to intracranial hematoma or cerebral edema, can crush brain tissue, shift brain structures, contribute to hydrocephalus, cause brain herniation, and restrict blood supply to the brain.
 It is a cause of reflex bradycardia.

+Drug-induced intracranial hypertension

+Drug-induced intracranial hypertension (DIIH) or medication-induced intracranial hypertension is a condition of higher than normal intracranial pressure with the main cause being a drug.
+This condition is similar to idiopathic intracranial hypertension, however the etiology in this instance is a drug.
+The most frequent symptoms are headaches, pulsatile tinnitus, diplopia, and impairment of visual acuity.
+The only observable signs of the condition may be papilledema and bilateral sixth cranial nerve (abducens) palsies.

 Low ICP

-Spontaneous intracranial hypotension may occur as a result of an occult leak of CSF into another body cavity.
-More commonly, decreased ICP is the result of lumbar puncture or other medical procedures involving the brain or spinal cord.
+Spontaneous intracranial hypotension may occur as a result of an occult leak of CSF at the level of the spine, into another body cavity.
+More commonly, decreased ICP is the result of lumbar puncture or other medical procedure involving the spinal cord.
 Various medical imaging technologies exist to assist in identifying the cause of decreased ICP.
 Often, the syndrome is self-limiting, especially if it is the result of a medical procedure.

-If persistent intracranial hypotension is the result of a lumbar puncture, a "blood patch" may be applied to seal the site of CSF leakage.
+If persistent intracranial hypotension is the result of a lumbar puncture, a blood patch may be applied to seal the site of CSF leakage.
 Various medical treatments have been proposed; only the intravenous administration of caffeine and theophylline has shown to be particularly useful.

+The International Classification of Headache Disorders (ICHD) Third Edition diagnostic criteria for spontaneous intracranial hypotension includes any headache attributed to low CSF pressure (low CSF opening pressure) or CSF leakage (evidence of CSF leakage on imaging).
+Further, the headache must have a temporal relation to the low CSF pressure or leakage and the headache cannot be better explained by another ICHD diagnosis.
+The final criteria is that in the rare cases of spontaneous intracranial hypotension with no headache present, the neurologic symptoms that are present must be attributable to low CSF or explained by the diagnosis of spontaneous intracranial hypotension.